 |Annual Management Charge (AMC) without Ongoing Advice Service (OAS)||1.2%|

 |Annual Management Charge (AMC) with Ongoing Advice Service (OAS)||1.7%|

 Please note there are other costs associated with managing investments.
-The Key Investor Document illustrates how these may affect an investment made into a With Profits ISA.
+The Key Information Document illustrates how these may affect an investment made into a With Profits ISA.

 Smoothing and Market Value Reductions (MVR)